Hôtel de Ville, Paris: Architecture

+Statuary of the façades

 The central ceremonial doors under the clock are flanked by allegorical figures of Art, by Laurent Marqueste, and Science, by Jules Blanchard.
-Some 230 other sculptors were commissioned to produce 338 individual figures of famous Parisians on each facade, along with lions and other sculptural features.
-The sculptors included prominent academicians like Ernest-Eugène Hiolle and Henri Chapu, but easily the most famous was Auguste Rodin.
+Some 230 other sculptors were commissioned to produce 338 individual figures of famous Parisians on each façade, along with lions and other sculptural features.
+The sculptors included prominent academicians like Ernest-Eugène Hiolle and Henri Chapu, but the most famous was Auguste Rodin.
 Rodin produced the figure of the 18th-century mathematician Jean le Rond d'Alembert, finished in 1882.

 The statue on the garden wall on the south side is of Étienne Marcel, the most famous holder of the post of prévôt des marchands (provost of the merchants) which predated the office of mayor.
 Marcel was lynched in 1358 by an angry mob after trying to assert the city's powers too energetically.

-The decor featured murals by the leading painters of the day, including Raphaël Collin, Henri-Camille Danger, Jean-Paul Laurens, Puvis de Chavannes, Léon Bonnat, Albert Besnard, Henri Gervex, Aimé Morot or Alfred Roll.
-Most can still be seen as part of a guided tour of the building.

-Political venue

-Since the French Revolution, the building has been the scene of a number of historical events, notably the proclamation of the French Third Republic in 1870 and a speech by Charles de Gaulle on 25 August 1944 during the Liberation of Paris when he greeted a crowd from a front window.

-The previous mayor, Bertrand Delanoë, a socialist and the city's first openly gay leader, was stabbed in the building in 2002 during the first all-night, citywide Sleepless Night (Nuit Blanche; literally, White Night) festival when the doors of the long-inaccessible building were thrown open to the public.
-But Delanoë recovered and has not lost his zeal for access, later converting the mayor's sumptuous private apartments into a crèche (day nursery) for the children of municipal workers.
+Interior statuary and paintings

+Salon d'entrée Nord

+The Salon d'entrée Nord included murals by Henri-Camille Danger.
+There is also a painting entitled Les Saisons by Puvis de Chavannes.

+Salle des fêtes

+The salle des fêtes (ballroom) was designed as a "republican" replica of the Hall of Mirrors at the Palace of Versailles, built two centuries earlier.
+The frescoes on the arches represent sixteen historical provinces of France.
+They are the work of four painters: Jean-Joseph Weerts, François-Émile Ehrmann, Paul Milliet and Ferdinand Humbert.

+Salle à manger d'honneur

+The salle à manger d'honneur (formal dining room) features extensive use of carved oak.
+It also includes a series of statues.

+Salon des Arcades

+The Salon des Arcades is in three separate parts: the Salon des Arts, Salon des Sciences and Salon des Lettres.